SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 ## Testing

 ### Prerequisites
-For testing purposes ganache-cli is required.
-To install it execute:
+For testing purposes ganache-cli and Indy testing pool are required.
+To install ganache exectute:

 * npm install -g ganache-cli

+To install Indy testing pool, execute from the component's root folder:

+* docker build -f tests/conf/indy-pool.dockerfile -t indy_pool .

 Tests are executed using pytest and pytest-asyncio.
 To install it execute